DenaBaghery/textclassification-representation-agnews/README.md

 cd textclassification-representation-agnews
 ```

 Next, create and activate a Python virtual environment.
-This keeps your project dependencies isolated.

 ```bash
 # Create the virtual environment